adhering/midl-website/pages/call-for-2022.md

 [% .timeline %]
 * **November 6, 2020**
   Submission of a bid book.
-Please follow more or less the structure of the bid book of MIDL 2020.
+Please follow more or less the structure of the bid book listed below.
-  Please provide as much detail as possible, but it is okay if certain details are not know yet at this stage.
-We will provide feedback on any bid via e-mail or call.
+  Please provide as much detail as possible, knowing that it is okay if certain details are not known yet at this stage.
+We may ask for further input and provide feedback on any bid via e-mail or call.
 * **Nov 15-30, 2020**
   We will organize a meeting with the MIDL Board and those who expressed interest to organize MIDL 2022 or 2023.
 Prospective organizers can briefly present their bid followed by an open discussion.
 * **January 30, 2021**
   Submission of full/final bid proposals.
 * **April 30, 2021**
-  We hope to make decisions for MIDL 2022 and possibly MIDL 2023.
+  Decisions for MIDL 2022 and possibly MIDL 2023.
 [% / %]

 If you are interested in applying, please contact us at [board@midl.io](mailto:board@midl.io)